iamprashanth238/housepriceprediction/README.md

 # housepriceprediction
-simple model which predict prices of houses. this is a first stage of model. we does not validated the model. this is small model which i have done while learning Machine Learning.
+This is a model which predict house prices. this model is built using two method
+1. DecisionTreeRegressor
+2. RandomForestRegressor
-This model based on regression
+This model work based on the historical data which we gave as input.
+At we comparied performence between two method by calculating the mean absolute error.